 - On-track for high school graduation

-Student involved in the Veterinary Technician Youth Apprenticeship will take agriculture classes related to small/large animals at their high schools.
+Students involved in the Veterinary Technician Youth Apprenticeship will take agriculture classes related to small/large animals at their high schools during their Junior Year.